Khaltar/frontend-nanodegree-mobile-portfolio/README.md

 * For the updatePositions function, I followed mcs' advice in the [thread](https://discussions.udacity.com/t/project-4-how-do-i-optimize-the-background-pizzas-for-loop/36302).
 Apart from the optimization specified above, I also followed his advice of refactoring the loop to take advantage of the fact that the values for scrollTop were constant (5 values) for each iteration.
 That said, I made a first loop to cache the constant values in an array and then in the second the parse variable was calculated.

 * Finally, I followed the advice in [here](https://github.com/udacity/fend-office-hours/tree/master/Web%20Optimization/Effective%20Optimizations%20for%2060%20FPS) and added backface-visibility: hidden to the .mover css avoiding that the whole screen is repainted every time we scroll, limiting the painting process to the scrolling pizzas only.
 (Warning: This change may impact performance in older hardware and mobile phones due to higher VRAM requirements)

+* One other change had to be made to achieve proper optimization.
+At line 534, a function to generate the number of background pizzas starts.
+Originally it creates 200 pizzas (a number astronomically high for the amount of pizzas that are needed to fill the screen at a time).
+As so I reduced it to 24 , a multiple of the current number of columns value (cols).
+TODO: A better way would be to dynamically calculate the number of pizzas needed to fill the screen based on browser window resolution.

+## Licence
+This project is licensed under a MIT Licence.